 Mainly used in rural areas, fixed-wireless connections use broadcast towers to transmit and receive signals.
 While this type of Internet connection can offer speeds of up to 100 Mbps, the signal typically stays slower than advertised.

-There are multiple companies that offer reasonably priced plans for Internet that is fast enough to handle a higher count of Mbps.
-Higher speeds mean being able to download and upload large files in seconds, experiencing no buffering while streaming, and easily enjoying multiplayer gaming.
+There are multiple companies that offer reasonably priced plans for the Internet that are fast enough to handle a higher count of Mbps.
+Higher speeds mean being able to download and upload large files in seconds, experiencing no buffering while streaming and easily enjoying multiplayer gaming.

 There are two options for the best type of Internet connection you should get if you’re looking to have a higher count of Mbps.